MarioLisbona/CA-T2A2-API-Webserver/README.md

 ### **SQLAlchemy**

-SQL Alchemy is a library used as the bridge between the main application code and the PostgreSQL database structures.
+SQL Alchemy is a Python library used to implement a bridge between the main application code and the PostgreSQL database structures.
 It's used as an ORM (Object Relational Mapper) to translate the tables in the PostgreSQL database into Python objects and vice versa.
 It uses python function calls to create statements that are converted to SQL statements to integrate and interact with the database tables.
 PostgreSQL database table data is also converted into OPP languages to be manipulated in the application.
 (Bruno Krebs, 2017) [^7]

 ### **flask-marshmallow**

 This third party library is used in a few ways in this forum API.
 Its used to create schemas to handle the conversion of JSON to and from SQLAlchemy and Python objects.
 It also serialises application level objects to primitive Python Types.
 These serialised objects can then be converted into standard formats, including JSON to be used in Web API’s.
-Schema’s can also make use of Marshmallow's validation methods to validate request body inputs to in an API. (jordan, 2019) [^8]
+Schema’s can also make use of Marshmallow's validation methods to validate request body inputs to an API. (jordan, 2019) [^8]

 ### **python-dotenv**